rosdar/CrawlerOne/README.md

 There are 3 parts:

-- `crawler` where the program resides
+- `crawler`, where the program resides
 - `tests`
 - config files